British coin mints

 As the industrial revolution propelled Britain to new heights, and more colonies were established around the world, even the new Tower Hill facility was unable to meet the huge demand for British coin across the globe.
 Six official satellite mints were established in order to supply the Empire with all the coin it needed; these were at Sydney, Melbourne, Perth, Ottawa, Mumbai and Pretoria.
 Other independent mints were still opened, though none enjoyed the royal assent of the others.

-Photo of Birmingham Mint.
+Photo of Birmingham Mint on Icknield Street.
 Image courtesy of Elliot Brown via Flickr.

-Heaton’s Mint - later known as the Birmingham Mint - was a private company, located on Icknield Street in Birmingham’s Jewellery Quarter, that occasionally worked with The Royal Mint.
+Ralph Heaton & Sons (as the company was officially titled) occasionally worked with the Royal Mint.
 They began producing tokens and coins in 1850.
-Overseas orders were a large part of their business, producing coins for countries including Australia, France and India, alongside small contracts for the Royal Mint when demand could not be met.
+Overseas orders were a large part of their business; producing coins for countries including Australia, France and India, alongside small contracts for the Royal Mint when demand could not be met.

 When the Royal Mint’s new site opened in Wales, the Birmingham Mint saw a reduction in orders for the UK, but business from other countries saw production reach its peak in 1979, with a record output of 13 million coins per week being produced.

-The introduction of the euro in the European Union saw the plant do well, but a later slump in trade and reduced contracts from the Royal Mint saw the company sold in 2003.
+The introduction of the euro in the European Union saw the plant do well, but a later slump in trade and reduced contracts from the Royal Mint and the company was sold in 2003.

 The Pobjoy Mint is a privately-owned company based in Surrey, along with an American office in Minnesota.
 Established in 1965 by the Pobjoy family, they produce commemorative coins, medals, tokens and bullion.
 They also produce legal tender coins for several British Overseas Territories.